 Some blenders have multiple buttons to choose different speeds.
 There are some problems that occur.
 These blenders allows for different speeds.
 But when you choose one speed, you have to stop the blender and switch speeds.
 You also have to manually stop the blender.

 This type of option is hard to clean if you get anything between the buttons.
 My family had this kind of blender while I was in high school.
-If the smoothie is accidentally spilled between the buttons, in between those buttons that smoothie is going to stay.
+If the smoothie is accidentally spilled between the buttons... it is nearly impossible to clean!
 It would be interesting to take apart our old blender and see what kinds of goodies we would find. :)

 I haven’t seen many blender parts with a turn knob.
 It is nicer than the two options above.
 You can vary the speeds while the blender is running.
 But the downfall is that you are still required to stand next to the blender the whole time.